Will Appraisals Continue to be a Challenge in 2016?

 Another monthly report by Quicken Loans measures the disparity between what a homeowner believes their house is worth as compared to an appraiser’s evaluation.
 Here is a chart showing that difference for each month through 2015.

 Every house on the market has to be sold twice; once to a prospective buyer and then to the bank (through the bank’s appraisal).
 With escalating prices, the second sale might be even more difficult than the first.
-That is why we suggest that you use an experienced real estate professional to help set your listing price.
+Let’s get together and discuss how this may impact the sale of your home.

 Not a Member Yet?
 Click Here to learn more about KCM’s newest feature, Personalized Posts.